-Yes, it is that simple!
 And, whilst we agree that there is nothing ground-breaking about the Family Christmas Hamper, there are a few golden rules which take the box from being ‘just a box’ to a real Christmas delight.

-Kerry’s four Golden Rules!
+Kerry’s 4 Golden Rules

 Kerry recommends leaving the top flaps accessible on the box so that you can keep it closed at all times.
 Also, try to put the box in a less busy part of the house, out of eyeline, and hence temptation (and of course away from the radiator too!)!

 Kerry suggests keeping the items in their bags or wrapping them in some way before placing them in the hamper so that others adding their items don’t get an unexpected sneak peak at what’s already inside.

 When it comes to filling the box, any non-perishable items can be included.
 Buy your own favourite foods, or something you know will make a loved one smile.
 As Kerry points out, it doesn’t matter if you double up because, as a favourite treat, you know that it’ll be used and enjoyed regardless!
 And, it’s surprising how few duplicates you get when you leave the options wide open.